T-lang3/CSE356/ms3/README.md

 copy.py copies the videos over as well.
 I made this because I accidentally made s.sh just skip over 16:9 videos originally. script.sh chunks the padded_videos ratio.sh prints out the width:height and aspect ratio of all the videos in /videos.
 I wanted to see all the different ratios.

+to handle multiple request use this command gunicorn -w 16 -t 2 -b 0.0.0.0:5000 main:app